-How to meet the newest WCAG 2.2 accessibility requirements
+How to meet the newest WCAG 2.2 requirements

 On October 5, the World Wide Web Consortium (W3C) published the Web Content Accessibility Guidelines (WCAG) 2.2 to extend the WCAG 2.1 guidance from June 2018.
 WCAG guidelines are widely regarded as standardized best practices for accessibility worldwide, and federal agencies should begin ensuring all of their services meet WCAG 2.2 guidelines to stay compliant with federal policy and provide consistently accessible services to the public.
-Compliance with these new guidelines will be crucial to ensuring the most accessible, equitable, and positive user experiences across government websites.
+Compliance with these new guidelines will be crucial to ensuring a good user experience across government websites.

 The new success criteria